newatoms/guides/be-a-managing-director/readme.md

 Making sure everyone gets to live a good life if they are a part of our company.
 A core assumption of what we do is that people perform best in groups, when they are developing, and when they are happy.

-Find out how to make everyone happy, fulfilled, developed and enthusiastic.
+Finding out how to keep everyone happy, fulfilled, developed and enthusiastic.

 And also very important here is don’t forget that this also applies to yourself.